Subscribe now and receive weekly newsletters with educational materials, new courses, interesting posts, popular books, and much more!

 Fairweather believes Pilecki and his compatriots do not receive the credit they deserve.
 The French resistance is famous, he notes; yet over half the intelligence to reach London from the continent came from the Poles—divided though they were.
 Getting oneself shipped to Auschwitz was a breath-taking act of bravery.
 History will value Pilecki’s eloquent story of the victims of Nazi, and later Communist, crimes against humanity.

 We searched for the name of Witold Pilecki on the website “Righteous Among the Nations,” part of the Yad Vashem Memorial site in Jerusalem.
-His name does not appear.
-Perhaps this is because of his emphasis on “Polishness,” or because he did not shelter or rescue Jews.
-But that merely shows that the criteria for inclusion are too narrow.
+Lady Gilbert explains the reasons for this in her comment below.

 In 1940, Fairweather has Churchill “on the roof of his secure accommodation” watching the Blitz.
 Rooftops in the Blitz were not secure.
 Staffers talked the PM down for his own safety.
 Churchill did not sit there contentedly watching the fires.